turbot/steampipe-docs/docs/reference/env-vars/steampipe_install_dir.md

 ---

 # STEAMPIPE_INSTALL_DIR
-Sets the directory for the steampipe installation, in which the Steampipe database, plugins, and supporting files can be found.
+Sets the directory for the Steampipe installation, in which the Steampipe database, plugins, and supporting files can be found.

 Steampipe is distributed as a single binary - when you install Steampipe, either via `brew install` or via the `curl` script, the `steampipe` binary is installed into your path.
 The first time that you run Steampipe, it will download and install the embedded database, foreign data wrapper extension, and other required files.
 By default, these files are installed to `~/.steampipe`, however you can change this location with the `STEAMPIPE_INSTALL_DIR` environment variable or the `--install-dir` command line argument.